The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Error sources

 \subsection{Sensitivity to the galaxy PDF reconstruction method}

-Most of the previous estimates of the mean biasing function were based on a direct estimate of $\delta_g$ from the observed counts $N_g$, making no attempt to account for shot noise directly.
-This simplistic procedure can hamper the recovery of $b(\delta) \delta$ when the sampling is sparse.
-To estimate errors induced by shot noise and quantify the benefit of using the $\Gamma_E$-method we have compared the biasing functions reconstructed using both procedures.
-The result of this exercise is shown in Figure~\ref{fig:directtest}.
-The red curve represents the reference biasing function obtained by averaging among the {\it Parent} mocks.
-Individual biasing functions in the mocks were obtained using the galaxy PDF reconstructed with the $\Gamma_E$-method.
-The blue dashed curve represents the same quantity obtained from the 25 {\it Realistic} mocks.
-The blue band represents the 2-$\sigma$ scatter among the mocks.
-For negative values of $\delta_g$ the reconstructed biasing function is below the reference one, but the trend is reversed for $\delta_g>0$, reflecting the mismatch among the reconstructed and the reference PDFs in Figure~\ref{fig:pdftest}.
-The discrepancy, however, is well within the scatter.
-On the contrary, the biasing function obtained from the ``direct'' estimate of $\delta_g$ (brown, dot-dashed curve and corresponding 2-$\sigma$ scatter, orange band) is significantly different from the reference function.
+Most of the previous estimates of the mean biasing function did not attempt to account for shot noise directly.
+This choice can hamper the recovery of $b(\delta) \delta$ when the sampling is sparse.
+To estimate errors induced by ignoring shot noise and quantify the benefit of using the $\Gamma_E$ method we compared the biasing functions reconstructed using both procedures.
+The result of this test is shown in Figure~\ref{fig:directtest}.
+The red curve represents the reference biasing function obtained by averaging over the {\it Parent} mocks.
+In each mock the biasing function was estimated from the galaxy PDF using the $\Gamma_E$ method.
+The blue dashed curve represents the same quantity estimated from the { 26} {\it Realistic} mocks using the $\Gamma_E$ method.
+The blue band represents the 2-$\sigma$ scatter.
+For negative values of $\delta_g$ the reconstructed biasing function is below the reference biasing function, but the trend is reversed for $\delta_g>0$, reflecting the mismatch between the reconstructed and reference PDFs in Figure~\ref{fig:pdftest}. { The discrepancy however, is mostly within the 2-$\sigma$ scatter (horizontal dashed line in the bottom sub-panels).} On the contrary, the biasing function obtained from the ``direct'' estimate of $\delta_g$ (brown dot-dashed curve and {the} corresponding 2-$\sigma$ scatter, orange band) is significantly different from the reference function.
 The discrepancy increases at low densities and for small spheres, i.e. when the counts per cell decrease and the shot noise is large.